andrew-johnson-4/lambda-mountain/README.md

 In this example both candidate functions “fit” AND are equivalent.
 In this case we apply *metrics* to determine the best fit.
 A metric is an order that can be applied to term/type pairs to determine which is a “better fit” in non-semantic cases.
-Metrics are very useful when there exists multiple equivalent forms of code representation that have different performance characteristics.
+Metrics are very useful when there exist multiple equivalent forms of code representation that have different performance characteristics.

 ### How does Ad-Hoc Specialization Work?